Adam Enfroy Logo

 Wrap Up.

-Having a webinar video you can access anytime is extremely valuable, regardless of whether you’re the host or an attendee.
+A webinar video you can access anytime is precious, regardless of whether you’re the host or an attendee.

 While some webinar platforms have built-in recording features, not all do.

-If they don’t (or the feature has been disabled) you can use both paid or free recording software, or even the screen capture software on your computer, phone or tablet, to record your webinar in question.
+If they don’t (or the platform has disabled the feature), use paid or free webinar recording software, or even the screen capture software on your computer, phone, or tablet, to record your webinar.

 What’s your favorite screen capture software?